hi-im-phillip/spring-cert-prep/README.md

 You read properties with usage of @PropertySource or @PropertySources annotation.
 You access properties with usage of @Value annotation.

-### <font color="#99ff99">13.
+### <span style="color: #99ff99;">13.
 What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?
 Why would you define a static @Bean method?
-What is a PropertysourcePlaceholderConfigurer used for?</font>
+What is a PropertysourcePlaceholderConfigurer used for?</span>

 BeanFactoryPostProcessor is an interface that contains single method postProcessBeanFactory, implementing it allows you to create logic that will modify Spring Bean Metadata before any Bean is created.
 BeanFactoryPostProcessor does not create any bean, however it can access and alter Metadata that is used later to create Beans.